taanishr/taanishr/README.md

 Projects:
 - Fullstack apps w/ typescript (accelarch.com, secret project)
 - ML Inference w/ python and rust (secret project)
-- Graphics programming w/ metal and cuda in c++ (metal-playground, research work)
+- Graphics programming w/ Metal and ML optimization w/ CUDA in c++ (metal-playground, research work)
 - Database and systems programming in c++ (persistent-queue)

   (a secret project isn't actually secret; the repo is just private and I haven't launched a landing page for it)